VeriDevOps/RQCODE/src/rqcode/stigs/win10/Readme.md

-# Description of implemented STIGS
+# Description of implemented STIGs

 * **v-63447**